legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

   - Absolute Volume ON or OFF has no effect on Samsung’s decision to inject aptX or AAC.
   - Developer Options can override codec selection manually if codec whitelist manipulation is performed.

-- aptX and AAC are never neutral fallback codecs inside Samsung's observed negotiation behavior:
+- In this test setup, aptX and AAC did not behave like neutral fallback codecs when higher-quality codec paths were available:
   - Both are active override pathways.
   - Both may briefly appear during initial connection before Samsung may transition to LDAC (if later allowed).
-  - SBC is not negotiated unless all high-quality codecs are unavailable or manual renegotiation defeat workflow methods (e.g. SBC handshake exploit) are used.
+  - SBC is not negotiated unless all high-quality codecs are unavailable or manual profile reset workflow methods (e.g. SBC handshake exploit) are used.

 ---